 In the second of a series of articles, VHS Revival looks back at some of horror‘s most exemplary trailers.
 This time we are focusing on the best trailers of the horror franchise.
 How many do you remember?

 At a time when slasher movies exploded onto the mainstream, director Sam Raimi became infamous for a different kind of ‘Video Nasty’.
 One of the 72 films banned by the BBFC, supernatural horror The Evil Dead is a grungy effort that oozes malevolence, featuring a series of gruesome sequences that left the censorship boards reeling.
 Unlike the majority of its banished peers, the movie is a low-budget triumph in the tradition of Romero, Hooper and Carpenter, introducing a young, up-and-coming director of considerable talent.

-The trailer pulls no punches in the graphic stakes, delivering the kind of relentless, non-stop horror that typifies the movie, placing a strong emphasis on the film’s sound design, which is just a devastating as its often hideous visual elements.
-There is no voice-over in this particular trailer – none is needed – and Raimi’s iconic speeding POV takes centre stage.
+The trailer pulls no punches in the graphic stakes, delivering the kind of relentless, non-stop horror that typifies the movie and placing a strong emphasis on the film’s sound design, which is just a devastating as its often hideous visual elements.
+There is no voice-over in this particular trailer – none is needed – and Raimi’s iconic tracking takes centre stage.
 If you want to experience the movie in a nutshell, this is your chance.
 A grue-filled explosion of visceral terror that features some of the genre’s most notorious images.

 Oh, and a bite-sized portion of THAT scene.